New Scent: We call our new complex Organic Romantic Spirit Essential Oil blend our "Love and Comfort" scent!

 Relax your mind, body, and spirit as you live your own whimsical fairy tale with our sensual peace and love blend.
 The warm, deep, alluring scent

-An organic spa candle, body balm and massage oil all in one with an alluring blend of essential oils to provide a rich, warm experience that renews the soul and stimulates the senses.
-An irresistible treat!
+An organic spa candle, body balm, and massage oil all in one with a warm, deep, alluring blend of essential oils that helps soothe emotions and arouse feelings of pleasure, harmony, and contentment.
+An irresistible treat that renews the soul and stimulates the senses.

 - A soothing cream for manicures and pedicures

 - Organic Virgin Shea Butter moisturizes and nourishes, and is excellent for dry, damaged, and maturing skin.

 - Organic unrefined Avocado Oil, a wonderfully hydrating oil, acts as a humectant that draws water molecules to the skin to help retain and preserve the moisture in your skin.